Finding Inner Peace: My Journey Through Anxiety

 Going Back to Therapy Doesn’t Mean You Failed

 If anything, it means you’ve finally stopped trying to white-knuckle your way through life.
-I’m still very much in the process — unpacking, healing, regulating, unlearning all the things that don’t serve me anymore.
+I’m still very much in the process—unpacking, healing, regulating, and unlearning all the things that don’t serve me anymore.
+But going back was the first step in getting my peace back.

 Samaritans – 116 123 (24/7)